 Linen fibers are highly absorbent, but they dry incredibly quickly too.
 As a result, linen is a textile that won’t remain damp for long.
-This means that bacteria and allergen-causing spores can’t incubate and reproduce in the textile.
+This means bacteria and allergen-causing spores can’t incubate and reproduce in the textile.
 Linen is a textile that won’t cause respiratory infections or harbor mold spores or other allergens.

 Linen Is Hardwearing

 Because the flax plant fibers that are used to make linen are so durable and resistant to stretching and fraying, the textile is hardwearing.
-A linen sheet will last much longer than a cotton or polyester sheet since the linen fibers are much more durable.
+A linen sheet will last much longer than a cotton or polyester sheet since linen fibers are much more durable.

 Linen Offers Great Climate Control

 If you want sheets that are all-year and all-weather, then linen is the best choice.
 Linen textiles are absorbent, but they also allow airflow.
 So curtains made of linen will provide some thermal control by letting cold air in during summer, but they are also dense enough to keep larger particles of cold air out during winter.

 Clothes made of linen are cool in summer and warm in winter.
 This breathability and thermoregulation make linen a great choice for upholstery, too.
 Sofas upholstered in linen will provide a cool seat during summer while being warmer than synthetic upholstery in winter.

 Linen Is Low Maintenance